-The park and reserve also includes a number of smaller animals, such as degu, chinchilla and foxes.
-Many different kinds of birds live here, such as the Chilean tinamou (Nothoprocta perdicaria) and the long-tailed meadowlark (Sturnella loyca).
+The park provides habitat for many smaller animals such as common degu, chinchillas and foxes.
+In addition, many birds are found here, including the Chilean tinamou (Nothoprocta perdicaria) and the long-tailed meadowlark (Sturnella loyca).

-Bosque Fray Jorge extends along the range of mountains forming the Cordillera de la Costa which extends between the River Elqui in the north to the Aconcagua in the south and includes coastal plains and mountainous hinterland.
+The area of the Biosphere Reserve extends along the range of mountains forming the Cordillera de la Costa, which extends between the River Elqui in the north to the Aconcagua in the south and includes coastal plains and mountainous hinterland.

-It is situated between formations of scrub and semidesert coastal steppes on the one side, and tree and shrub formations of the Cordillera de la Costa on the other.
+The Biosphere Reserve is situated between formations of scrub and semidesert coastal steppes on the one side and tree and shrub formations of the Cordillera de la Costa on the other.

 The most important feature of this reserve is the presence of the most northerly forest in Chile.
 The Fray Jorge forests are green oases surrounded by semiarid lands.
-They have some features in common with the hygrophilous forests in the south.
+Nevertheless, they have some features in common with the hygrophilous forests in the south.

 The evergreen relict forest comprises a hygrophilous forest with plant species that are characteristic of the south of Chile, over 1,000 km (600 mi) away, such as the Olivillo (Aextoxicon punctatum) and Winter's bark or Canelo (Drimys winteri).

-Bosque Fray Jorge represents the dwarf coastal cloud shrubland habitat, harboring succulents and thorny shrubs comprised in the arid and semiarid Mediterranean type plant formation of Mediterranean Chile.
-Biomes such as river, estuary (the mouth of the Limari River), coastline,semiarid sclerophyll shrubland are represented in this reserve.
+Fray Jorge represents the dwarf coastal cloud shrubland habitat, harboring succulents and thorny shrubs comprised in the arid and semiarid Mediterranean-type plant formation of Mediterranean Chile.
+Biomes such as rivers, estuary (the mouth of the Limari River), coastline, and semiarid sclerophyll shrubland are represented in this reserve.

-There are 440 species of native flora, of which 266 are endemic to Chile, 10 are listed as endangered and 84 as vulnerable species.
+There are 440 species of native flora, of which 266 are endemic to Chile, ten are listed as endangered and 84 as vulnerable.

-At least 750 people (1999) live in the buffer zone, mainly engaged in agriculture and cattle raising.
-The main human activity is tourism, with close to 15,000 visitors per year.
+At least 750 people live in the buffer zone, mainly in agriculture and cattle raising.
+The main human activity is tourism, with nearly 15,000 visitors per year.
 Research activities and environmental education also take place in the Biosphere Reserve.